 Shortness of breath can happen during and after chest radiotherapy and more rarely for radiotherapy to the breast.

-Find out about lymphoedema after breast cancer treatment, including how you can lower your risk of getting it and how to manage it.
+About 1 in 5 women get lymphoedema after breast cancer treatment.
+Find out how you can lower your risk of getting it and things you can to to help manage it.

 Radiotherapy to the breast can cause side effects, such as breast changes and problems moving your shoulder.